sudipstha08/web3/docs/SmartContracts.md

 - Then the smart contract can be programmed by a developer – although increasingly, organizations that use blockchain for business provide templates, web interfaces, and other online tools to simplify structuring smart contracts.

+- Blockchain technology has undoubtedly revolutionized many industries.
+However, the hacks and exploits of many renowned blockchain applications have created notable setbacks for the long-term growth of blockchain.
+Blockchain networks can be secure, while applications running on them might not be as secure as expected.
+Blockchain applications use smart contracts for interacting with the blockchain, and smart contracts have profound security vulnerabilities.
+This is where you need a smart contract audit.

+- The audit process for a smart contract focuses on scrutiny of the code used for underwriting the terms and conditions in the smart contract.
+With the help of such an audit, smart contract developers could easily identify the vulnerabilities and bugs before the deployment of smart contracts.

+- Generally, third-party entities carry out smart contract audits to ensure a thorough review of the code.
+On the other hand, enterprises can choose professional, smart contract auditors for carrying out the audit process.

+Smart Contract Auditing
+Blockchain technology has undoubtedly revolutionized many industries.
+However, the hacks and exploits of many renowned blockchain applications have created notable setbacks for the long-term growth of blockchain.
+Blockchain networks can be secure, while applications running on them might not be as secure as expected.
+Blockchain applications use smart contracts for interacting with the blockchain, and smart contracts have profound security vulnerabilities.
+This is where you need a smart contract audit.

+The audit process for a smart contract focuses on scrutiny of the code used for underwriting the terms and conditions in the smart contract.
+With the help of such an audit, smart contract developers could easily identify the vulnerabilities and bugs before the deployment of smart contracts.

+Generally, third-party entities carry out smart contract audits to ensure a thorough review of the code.
+On the other hand, enterprises can choose professional, smart contract auditors for carrying out the audit process.

+It is quite important to test the code thoroughly before deploying the smart contract.
+Why?
+Once you write the smart contract to the blockchain, it is impossible to change the code.
+Deploying smart contracts without proper audits could result in untoward circumstances such as discrepancies in the desired performance of the contract.
+At the same time, inadequate audit processes could also land you up with risks such as loss of personal data or data theft.

+To categorize the auditing process in separate phases, Code Freeze

+Code Review

+Automated Analysis

+Manual Analysis / Functional Analysis

+Known Vulnerability Analysis

+Pen Testing

+First Audit Report

+Code Fixes

+Final Audit Report

+Importance of Smart Contract Audits
+Better optimization of the code

+Improved performance of smart contracts

+Enhanced security of wallets

+Security against hacking attacks

+The skills for auditing smart contracts could help enterprises stay safe from notable security attacks like, Reentrancy attack

+Reordering attack

+Short address attack

+Over and underflows

+Replay attack

+REFERENCES:

 [REFERENCES]